VinAIResearch/input-aware-backdoor-attack-release/README.md

 The trained model with be saved at the path `checkpoints/<datasetName>/<attackMode>/<attackMode>_<datasetName>_ckpt.pth.tar`

 ## Pretrained models
-The trained `all2one` models used in our papers are save in folder `pretrained_checkpoints`.
-Just rename that folder to `checkpoints` to use these models.
+You can download the pretrained `all2one` models used in our paper [here](https://drive.google.com/file/d/1b8-1Susq5vk_QXadLS9pH45F68z3FAOS/view?usp=sharing).
+Just extract the zip file inside the `checkpoints` folder to use these models.

 ## Evaluation code
 Run command